 If you don't see well while driving at night, there's a chance you have night blindness.
 Night blindness, or nyctalopia, is the inability to see well at night or in dim lighting.
 It's not considered an eye disease, but rather a symptom of an underlying problem.

-Our eye doctor can help diagnose, manage and treat your night blindness so that you can enjoy being out at night again.
+Our eye doctor in North Edmonton can help diagnose, manage and treat your night blindness with specialized digital eye exams, so that you can enjoy being out and about at night again.

 Here are 4 things you should know about night blindness:

 The inability to see well at night can be the result of a condition such as:

 - Vitamin A Deficiency — Vitamin A helps keep your cornea, the layer at the front of your eye, clear; it's also an important component of rhodopsin, a protein that enables you to see in low light conditions.
 Although uncommon in North America, deficiency of this vitamin can induce night blindness.